MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Approach

 Clearly, the (-InnerGrad) is the direction that increases the inner-products of gradients between domains.
 Therefore, the gradient shown in equation \ref{eq:dn_grad} can not only minimize $\mathcal{O}_M$ for multi-domain recommendation, but also maximize $\mathcal{O}_C$ for mitigating domain conflict.
 What is more, the overall computational complexity of DN is $O(n)$, which makes it more suitable for large-scale applications.

+Noticeably, as shown in Figure \ref{fig:dn} (a) and (b), the conventional Alternate Training \cite{long2021multi} directly optimizes $\Theta$ on different domains one-by-one, whereas DN consists of two training loops.
+The reason is that the ability of equation \ref{eq:dn_grad} to maximize gradients' inner production only holds when applied to the initial point of $\Theta$.
+Thus, Alternate Training without the outer loop cannot address the domain conflict issue.
+Besides, in the Alternate Training, $\Theta$ is easily dominant by data-richness domains \cite{ke2022domain} and cannot generalize for all domains.

-Similar conclusion about maximizing the gradients' inner production has also been used by meta-learning methods (i.e., MAML \cite{finn2017model} and Reptile \cite{nichol2018first}).
-However, as shown in Figure \ref{fig:dn}, MAML and Reptile maximize the gradients' inner production within the same domain, which only improves its single-domain generalizability, but is unable to mitigate conflict across domains.
+Similar conclusion about maximizing the gradients' inner production has also been used by meta-learning frameworks (i.e., MAML \cite{finn2017model} and Reptile \cite{nichol2018first}).
+However, as shown in Figure \ref{fig:dn} (c) and (d), MAML and Reptile maximize the gradients' inner production within the same domain, which only improves its single-domain generalizability, but is unable to mitigate conflict across domains.
 In DN, we successfully maximize gradients' inner production across domains, which is a key contribution to mitigating domain conflict.

 The theoretical analysis of DR can be extended from equation \ref{eq:g_i} and \ref{eq:dn_grad}.
 For each $D^j$, we first optimize $\widetilde{\theta^i}$ on $D^j$, then update on target domain $D^i$ for regularization.
 The gradients $\widetilde{\theta^i} - \theta^i$ for updating specific parameters can be formulated as: